When you move to China to teach you’ll find yourself dealing with a lot of new things.

 Also, if a door is almost closed but not latched, don’t push on it thinking that it’s empty.
 This can give the person in the stall a smack on the head they’ll probably never forget.

-And if you’re really lucky, by the time you leave, you’ll be the winner of the toilet game!
+If you’re really lucky, by the time you leave China - after lots of practise - you’ll be the winner of the toilet game.

 That’s the one thing that I didn’t achieve.